micahfolsom/pybind_scikit_example/README.md

   can't compile it ourselves.
 But, the resulting package needs to have the .so paths embedded in it so it can find them at runtime
 1. Including multiple python-bound C++ modules

+## Overview

+If you're new to `pybind11`, start by examining the setup for the `bingo_cpp` module.
+This is a very simple module with just a few things in it for beginners.
+If you're looking for the full set of example features, such as numpy arrays, then check out `pingo_cpp`.

+### bingo\_cpp

+The code is in `src/bingo_cpp`, the C++/`pybind11` build config is in `CMakeLists.txt`, and the imports are in `src/pybind_scikit_example/__init__.py` and `example.py`.
+There is an enum and function defined in a namespace, which is good practice, rather than putting them into the global scope.

+`src/bingo_cpp/bindings.cpp` shows a brief example of exposing the enum and function to python.

+### pingo\_cpp

+TODO